Workflows¶

 workflows/workflow-name/

-├── config.toml # Required - workflow configuration
+├── workflow.toml # Required - workflow configuration

 ├── prompts/ # Optional - Claude prompt templates